-This paper analyzes the interaction between firm heterogeneity, domestic and international production networks, and firm productivity.
-A detailed analysis of 2006-2017 data shows that input- output linkages across Turkish manufacturing firms provide an amplification mechanism for shocks.
-After finding strong evidence that supports the asymmetry of the firm-level production networks, I build a model that lays a theoretical foundation upon which establish a linkage between productivity and performance in production networks.
-Empirical results support the theoretical model and demonstrate the close relationship between the sophistication of a firm’s production network, its productivity, and its entry decision regarding export markets.
-This study provides evidence on how firms become more productive if they are part of a sophisticated production network while proposing a hypothesis of learning- by-networking with other firms in their production network.
-Productivity gains also correlated to the firm’s network position in the supply chain, industry class, and the diversity of its export destinations.
+This paper investigates the underlying mechanism of endogenous formation of networks while building on firm-to-firm linkages.
+It also provides how firm-level input-output linkages across firms provide an amplification mechanism of shocks.
+After finding strong evidence that supports the asymmetry of the firm-level production networks, I build a model that lays a theoretical foundation between productivity and the formation of production networks.
+Empirical evidence reveals the close relationship between the expansion of a firm’s production network and its productivity.
+The productivity changes in each firm studied through the sophistication of a network while proposing a learning-by-networking hypothesis with other firms in their production network.

 We analyze the transmission of producer price inflation shocks across the U.S. manufacturing industries from 1947 to 2018 using the Diebold-Yilmaz Connectedness Index framework, which fully utilizes the information in generalized variance decompositions from vector autoregressions.
 The results show that the system-wide connectedness of the input-output network Granger-causes the producer price inflation connectedness across industries.
 The input-output network and the inflation connectedness nexus is stronger during periods of major supply-side shocks, such as the global oil and metal price hikes, and weaker during periods of aggregate demand shocks, such as the Volcker disinflation of 1981-84 and the Great Recession of 2008.
 These findings are consistent with Acemoglu et al. (2016)’s conjecture that supply shocks are transmitted downstream, whereas demand shocks are transmitted upstream.
 Finally, preliminary results show that Trump tariffs caused an increase in the system-wide inflation connectedness in the first half of 2018, due to shocks mostly transmitted from tariff-targeted industries, namely, basic metals, fabricated metals and machinery.